rutgervanweehaeghe/french-learning-app/README.md

 # french-learning-app

 FrenchApp is a simple interactive web app built with JavaScript, HTML, and CSS that helps users practice the French language.
-It presents a random word from a vocabulary list and challenges the user to choose the correct translation from multiple-choice options.
+It presents a random word from a vocabulary list and challenges the user to choose the correct translation from multiple-choice options. permissable for non-profit use, for profit use my permission is needed (check license.txt for official license)
 ![App Screenshot failed to load](https://github.com/rutgervanweehaeghe/french-learning-app/blob/main/frenchapp_multichoice.png)

 ---------------------------------------------------------------